docker/docs/docker-for-azure/index.md

 {% include d4a_buttons.md %}

 ## Docker Enterprise Edition (EE) on Azure

-Docker Certified Infrastructure is Docker’s prescriptive approach to deploying Docker Enterprise Edition (EE) on Azure and a range of other infrastructure choices.
-Each Docker Certified Infrastructure includes a reference architecture, automation templates, and 3rd party ecosystem solution briefs, equipping you to automate and reliably deploy Docker EE as well as simplifying lifecycle management of our platform.
+Docker Certified Infrastructure is Docker’s prescriptive approach to deploying Docker Enterprise Edition (EE) on AWS and a range of other infrastructure choices.

+Each Docker Certified Infrastructure includes a reference architecture, automation templates, and third-party ecosystem solution briefs, enabling you to automate and reliably deploy Docker EE as well as making it easier to manage the platform lifecycle.

-<br/>This release is maintained and receives <strong>security and critical bugfixes for one year</strong>.
+This release is maintained and receives **security and critical bug fixes for one year**.

-[Docker Certified Infrastructure for Azure](https://success.docker.com/article/certified-infrastructures-azure){: target=“_blank” class=“button outline-btn _blank_”}
+[Docker Certified Infrastructure for AWS] (https://success.docker.com/article/certified-infrastructures-azure){: target="_blank" .button .outline-btn .blank_"}

 ## Docker Community Edition (CE) for Azure

-### Quickstart

 If your account has the [proper permissions](#prerequisites), you can generate the [Service Principal](#service-principal) and then choose from the stable or edge channel to bootstrap Docker for Azure using Azure Resource Manager.